|

 made

-a sideways thrash of its head, that in a split second formed its body
+that in a split second formed its body

 into

-a horseshoe.
 It appeared that the Horn was extremely

 sensitive.